MinaProtocol/mina/lib/snarky/README.md

-# camlsnark
+# snarky

-`camlsnark` is an OCaml front-end for writing R1CS SNARKs.
+`snarky` is an OCaml front-end for writing R1CS SNARKs.
 It is modular over the backend SNARK library, and comes with backends from [libsnark](https://github.com/scipr-lab/libsnark),